About the Alumni Council

-The Council is comprised of up to 18 members, including two non-voting University representatives, no more than 10 members recommended by the Vice-Chancellor and appointed by the University Council, and the six elected alumni representing the six different faculty groups:
+The Alumni Council was established in 2011 and is comprised of up to 18 members.
+This includes two non-voting University representatives, no more than 10 members recommended by the Vice-Chancellor and appointed by the University Council, and six elected alumni representing:

 - Architecture, Building and Planning and Melbourne School of Engineering